 How to Distinguish from Similar Species: The sinuous line of contact between the terga and scuta distinguish this species from most other intertidal barnacles.
 Semibalanus balanoides has a sinuous line of contact but also has no centripetal ridges at the interior base of the shell.
-Chthamalus dalli has a straight, crosslike junction between the terga and scuta and the rostrum is overlapped by the rostrolaterals.
+The dark patch visible through the scutum is also more prominent in B. glandula.
+Chthamalus dalli has a straight, crosslike junction between the terga and scuta and the rostrum is overlapped by the adjacent wall plates, which are rostrolaterals.

-Geographical Range: Aleutian Islands, Alaska to Bahia de San Quintin, Baja California; recently introduced at Puerto de Mar del Plata, Argentina.
+Geographical Range: Aleutian Islands, Alaska to Bahia de San Quintin, Baja California (most common north of San Francisco); recently introduced at Puerto de Mar del Plata, Argentina.

 Depth Range: Intertidal, mostly in the upper half